 Is Vibriosis Contagious to Humans?

-Vibriosis is a known zoonotic disease and contagious to humans.
+Vibriosis is a known zoonotic disease and is contagious to humans.
 Bacteria can enter through cuts and scrapes on the skin, causing a localized infection and inflammation.
 Immune-compromised individuals are at risk for more serious symptoms.

 Certain strains of Vibrio are known as "flesh-eating bacteria," and can cause life-threatening infections resulting in amputations if not treated early enough.
 Be sure to always wash your hands using soap after cleaning an aquarium or handling fish.